openstack-archive/fuel-library/deployment/puppet/glance/README.markdown

 This module provides a set of manifests that can be used to install and configure glance.

+It is currently targettting the essex release of OpenStack.

+For Daiblo support, use the Diablo branch.

 # Platforms #

   Ubuntu 11.04 (Natty)
+  Ubuntu 11.10 (Oneiric)

 # Quick Start #